 PG Diploma Counselling & Psychotherapy - The University of Edinburgh

-I am a Registered Member with the British Association for Counselling and Psychotherapy (MBACP - 378267) and in my practice, I abide by their code of ethics.
+I am a Registered Member of the British Association for Counselling and Psychotherapy (MBACP - 378267) and in my practice, I abide by their code of ethics.

 British Association for Counselling & Psychotherapy